gvwilson/sensibleadventures/maddy-roo/old.md

 and so damp that it might as well have been dipped in glue.
 "Come on come on come on," she muttered frantically.
 There!
-Her fingers finally found purchase.
+Her fingernail finally found purchase.
 She pulled one end loose and hastily undid the rest of the knot.

 "Pull!" she yelled at Dockety.